soxueren/atsd/docs/rule-engine/README.md

 ### Filtering

-The incoming data sample are processed by a chain of filters prior to reaching the grouping stage.
+The incoming data samples are processed by a chain of filters prior to reaching the grouping stage.
 Such filters include:

-* Input Filter.
-All data is discarded if the **Admin > Input Settings > Rule Engine** option is disabled.
+* **Input Filter**.
+All samples are discarded if the **Admin:Input Settings > Rule Engine** option is disabled.

-* Metadata Filter.
-Data samples received for a disabled metric or a disabled entity are discarded.
+* **Status Filter**.
+Samples are discarded for metrics and entities that are disabled.

-* [Rule Filters](filters.md) that are specific to each rule.
+* [Rule Filters](filters.md) ignore samples that do not match a specific metric, entity and filter expression.

 ### Grouping